ko-xinga/estelle-bot/README.md

 # estelle-bot
-- This is a bot for my Discord server
+This is a bot for my Discord server.

+# Commands
+- ?info - Retrieves information about the adventurer/dragon and displays it in the Discord server.

-# Requirements:
+# Requirements
 - Python 3.7
 - discord.py (rewrite) 1.2.3
+- beautifulsoup4
-- pywikibot 3.0
+- requests

 # Things I learned doing this project